hsjha-alt/pdf_chatbot_lstm/README.md

 ## How It Works

 ### 1. PDF Loading and Chunking
-- Extracts text from PDF files using PyPDF2/pypdf
+- Extracts text from PDF files using **PyMuPDF** (fast direct text extraction)
+- **Fast Processing**: PyMuPDF extracts text directly from PDFs
+- **Fallback Support**: Falls back to pypdf/PyPDF2 if PyMuPDF is not available
-- Uses **LangChain's RecursiveCharacterTextSplitter** for context-aware chunking
+- Uses **paragraph-based chunking** for better context preservation
-- Respects paragraph boundaries, sentences, and natural text structure
+- Respects paragraph boundaries and natural text structure
-- Splits text into overlapping chunks (default: 1000 chars with 200 char overlap)
+- Splits text into chunks based on paragraphs (default: 1000 chars with 200 char overlap)
-- Falls back to simple chunking if LangChain is not available
 - Stores chunks with metadata (source file, position, chunk_id, etc.)

 ### 2. Embedding Creation